Preferred-7-Technologies/Canopus/README.md

 ## License

-Licensed under the MIT License.
+Licensed under the DAOSL License.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgments